jjyr/jjyr.github.com/_posts/2020-03-03-Introducing-Godwoken.markdown

 ![voting result](/assets/images/godwoken1/voting_result.jpg)

-For another example, let's think about an ICO contract:
+For another example, let's think about a crowdfunding contract:

-A cell holds all ICO token; a user can pay CKB to get the corresponded amount of the token.
+A cell holds all crowdfunding token; a user can pay CKB to get the corresponded amount of the token.

-The issue is when we split the cell, the outpoint of the ICO cell is changed; other users must wait to the next block to see the new outpoint.
-So during a block time, only one user can participate in the ICO; it's unacceptable for an ICO contract.
+The issue is when we split the cell, the outpoint of the crowdfunding cell is changed; other users must wait to the next block to see the new outpoint.
+So during a block time, only one user can participate in the crowdfunding; it's unacceptable.

 Like the voting example, a typical solution is to introduce an off-chain actor.
-Users make ICO requests in individual cells; then, these cells are collected by the off-chain actor and resulted in one cell.
+Users make crowdfunding requests in individual cells; then, these cells are collected by the off-chain actor and resulted in one cell.

 We can see that since the state in the cell model is naturally separated, we must rely on some off-chain actor to collect state.